dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 Make sure that the states for UI elements are not dependend on the last state it was left at in the editor.
 A designer might not know that for the correct work of the game this, that and that elements on the canvas should be turned on and those other twenty-five turned off.
 This situation is prone to human error, because even a programmer himself, given big enough number of elements can forget what should be in which state.
 This practice leads to unnecessary bugs and a lot of time lost.

 20.  **Your product can't end up being bad if you have perfected every step** </br>
 Just think about creating a great product won't necesseraly bring you there.
-Try increasing quality of every part, every step of your project and only then you can expec
+Try increasing quality of every part, every step of your project and only then you can expect to succeed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1MzQxNDE2MiwtMTM3NjE4MjIzNCwtOD
+eyJoaXN0b3J5IjpbLTEzOTEyNjA3MjMsLTEzNzYxODIyMzQsLT
-cyODc5NTgwLC0zMDcyNDc0MTAsLTE5NTE1MjE1NzQsLTIwNjQz
+g3Mjg3OTU4MCwtMzA3MjQ3NDEwLC0xOTUxNTIxNTc0LC0yMDY0
-ODk0MTMsLTg2MDM4MzI5MiwtMTkwMTM2ODUyLDEwMDk4Njg4MD
+Mzg5NDEzLC04NjAzODMyOTIsLTE5MDEzNjg1MiwxMDA5ODY4OD
-AsLTYzNzE4MTExNiwyMDY1OTgzMDQyLC00NzM1NTkzMTUsMjQ1
+AwLC02MzcxODExMTYsMjA2NTk4MzA0MiwtNDczNTU5MzE1LDI0
-MTc2OTU2LDIwMjg1MTc4OTUsMjA1MjgwMzM2LC02NjQ0MDczND
+NTE3Njk1NiwyMDI4NTE3ODk1LDIwNTI4MDMzNiwtNjY0NDA3Mz
-csMjAyNzUxMDMxOCw4MTM0NzkwNTYsMjEyMzYwMzEyMywxMDQ1
+Q3LDIwMjc1MTAzMTgsODEzNDc5MDU2LDIxMjM2MDMxMjMsMTA0
-OTU3ODY5XX0=
+NTk1Nzg2OV19
 -->